linn/manufacturing-engineering/README.md

-# Manufacturing Engineering
+# Production2
-Data capture and analysis software for the Manufacturing Engineering team at Linn.
+Data capture and analysis software for Production operations at Linn

 ## Solution summary
 * Service.Host project provides forms and reporting for existing data and code in the LinnApps Oracle/postgres/delete-as-appropriate database.